Equivariant Intrinsic Formality: Examples

 The minimal system up to $6$-th stage is given by

-The differential is $d(a_3)=0=d(b_3),$ $d(d_5)=ab$ , $d(c_5)=0$, and $\rho :M_6\to I'$ maps $c_5 \to z$ and $d_5\to 0.$
+The differential is $d(a_3)=0=d(b_3),$ $d(d_5)=ab$ , $d(c_5)=0$, and $\rho :\sM_6\to \cA$ maps $c_5 \to z$ and $d_5\to 0.$

-Thus the cohomology system satisfies the hypothesis of Theorem \ref{thm:cardofM}.
-Hence the set of isomorphism classes of the minimal system containing $M_6$ is obtained by Equation \ref{eq:orbit}.
-From \cite{HIRO} and Theorem \ref{thm:cardofM} it is follows that the $M_{\cA^{\ast}}^{\ZZ_2}$ consists of three points.
-The description is given in \cite[Exapmple 5]{HIRO}.
+Thus, the cohomology diagram satisfies the hypothesis of Theorem \ref{thm:cardofM}.
+Hence, the set of isomorphism classes of the minimal system containing $\sM_6$ is in bijection with $\cM_{\cA^{\ast}(G/e)}$.
+From \cite{HIRO} and Theorem \ref{thm:cardofM}, it follows that the $\cM_{\cA^{\ast}}^{C_2}$ consists of three points.
+The description is given in \cite[Example 5]{HIRO}. \end{exmp} \begin{exmp} Consider the space $X=(S^2\vee S^2)\times S^3$ with the action of $G=C_2$, by switching copies of $(S^3 \vee S^3)$ and acts on $S^5$ trivially.
+We denote the cohomology diagram by $\cA$, and the generators of the cohomology by $x$, $y$, and $z$.
+Note that, $deg(x)=2=deg(y)$ and $deg(z)=3$.
+The cohomology diagram is given by